chrissix666/Jellyfin-Random-Button/README.md

 ---

-### **Fallback = Home Screen behaviour**
+### **Fallback**

-- Used when no library context can be determined (info pages, genres, tags, filters, etc.)
+- Used when no library context can be determined (info pages, genres, tags, filters, studios, etc.)
-- Random Movie or Series
+- Random Movie or Series (on some Containers Collections if IDs set - behave still not perfected)
-- Guarantees predictable behavior

 ---